lumikalt/website/src/content/blog/broken.md

 ## adhd

-drinking those yucky energy drinks (never tried coffe cuz it sucks even more) makes lumi very sleepy, and some other symptoms of adhd are present like being unable to foccus on important stuff but hyperfoccusing sometimes.
+drinking those yucky energy drinks (never tried coffee cuz it sucks even more) makes lumi very sleepy, and some other symptoms of adhd are present like being unable to foccus on important stuff but hyperfocusing sometimes.

 Haven't checked with a doctor, tho.